jaysoo/jaysoo.ca/_posts/2016-02-28-organizing-redux-application.markdown

 search through a whole bunch of disparate components and refactor them one by one.

-By artificially creating strict module boundaries, we can simplify our application code, and in turn increase the mainability of our application. **Instead of haphazardly reaching inside other modules, we should think about forming and maintaining contracts between them.**
+By artificially creating strict module boundaries, we can simplify our application code, and in turn increase the maintainability of our application. **Instead of haphazardly reaching inside other modules, we should think about forming and maintaining contracts between them.**

 Now that the projects are organized by features, and we have explicit boundaries between